-The following Master Plan and review provides an overall vision for the cultural precinct.
-This includes both short term and long term urban design strategies for the precinct to inform its future development and enhancement over the next 20-30 years.
+The following Master Plan provides an overall vision for the cultural precinct.
+This includes both short term and long term urban design strategies for the precinct to inform the future development and enhancement over the next 20-30 years.

 The Master Plan design brief included the following objectives: